Please note this post contains affiliate links.

 Remove the cooked corned beef from the pressure cooker.
 Place on a cutting board.
 If you are waiting to slice and serve, cover it loosely with aluminum foil and prepare the rest of your meal.

-When ready, slice against the grain or shred if you prefer.
-Serve warm.
+When ready, be sure to cut corned beef against the grain in thick slices, or shred if you prefer.
+Serve warm on a serving platter.

 tips for success